murschid/murschid/README.md

 </p>

 ## :sassy_man:  About Me
-- :school: I am a `Software Engineer`, studying at Schmalkalden University of Applied Science, Germany
+- :school: I am a `Software Engineer`, also pursuing a master degree at Schmalkalden University of Applied Science, Germany
 - :technologist: I love using Software as a solution for every `Problem`
 - :student: I’m currently learning: `Programming` and `Web Development`.
 - :nerd_face: Always `learning new things`